-The crazy lady concept came up in a recent conversation when a friend of mine was asking for advice regarding a crucial conversation she was going to have with an employee, “Sally”.
-Sally recently claimed that a coworker, “Brenda”, didn’t deliver on a deadline.
-When my friend confronted Brenda she found text message evidence that Sally lied and completed the task herself before Brenda could do it.
-My friend wanted the girl to apologize for sabotaging her coworker.
+The crazy lady concept came up in a recent conversation when a friend of mine asked for advice regarding a crucial conversation she was going to have with an employee, “Sally.”
+Sally recently claimed that a coworker, “Brenda,” didn’t deliver on a deadline.
+When my friend confronted Brenda, she found text message evidence that Sally lied and completed the task herself before Brenda could do it.
+My friend wanted Sally to apologize for sabotaging her coworker.

 I said, “That’s never going to happen.”

-“No one does that intentionally, they do it because they’re on the defensive, scared, backed in to a corner, or broken.”
+“No one does that intentionally.
+People do it because they’re on the defensive, scared, backed into a corner, or broken.”

-As we talked we rehashed something we already know about “Sally”, she’s competitive and points out the flaws of other coworkers regularly.
-She warms up to and even mentors entry level employees, almost mothering them.
+As we talked, we rehashed something we already know about “Sally” she’s competitive and regularly points out other coworkers’ flaws.
+She warms up to and even mentors entry-level employees, almost mothering them.
 Why the stark contrast?
 What’s behind her behavior?
-My friend’s theory after working with her for over five years, is that she is threatened by anyone who she perceives as her equal or could become her equal.
-She’s scared of losing her own source of confidence, which is being the go to person.
+After working with Sally for over five years, my friend’s theory is that anyone she perceives as her equal or who could become her equal is a threat.
+She’s scared of losing her source of confidence, which is being the go-to person.
 I agree.
-The behavior above comes from a lack of self confidence.
+The behavior above comes from a lack of self-confidence.
 If you asked Brenda to see Sally as a person who lacked confidence, it would be so hard for her to believe.
-This person is an arrogant asshole in her opinion and probably subscribes to everyone of Robert Sutton’s “Dirty Dozen”.
-He has a list of actions that every “Asshole” uses:
+This person is an arrogant asshole in her opinion and probably subscribes to every one of Robert Sutton’s “Dirty Dozen.”
+He has a list of actions that every “Asshole” uses.